dotlang/language/README.md

 5. `/` in the beginning is shortcut for `file/`.
 Namespace path starts with protocl which determines the location for file for namespace.
 You can also use other namespace protocols like `Github` (`import git/path/to/module`).
 6. You can import multiple modules with same package using notation in Example 3.
 7. If an import path starts with `./` or `../` means the module path is relative to the current module.
-8. It is an error if as a result of imports, there are two exactly similar bindings (same name and type).
+8. It is an error if as a result of imports, there are two exactly similar bindings (same name and type) in use.
 In this case, none of conflicting bindings will be available for use.

 **Examples**

 1. `import /core/st/Socket`
-2. Import another module under a new namespace alias: `import /core/st/Socket -> mod1`
+2. Import another module under a new namespace alias: `import /core/std/Socket -> mod1`
 3. Import multiple modules: `import /core/std/{Queue, Stack, Heap}`
-4. `import git/github.com/adsad/dsada`
+4. `import git/github.com/net/server`
-5. `import svn/bitcucket.com/adsad/dsada`
+5. `import svn/bitbucket.com/net/server`
 6. Import and rename multiple modules: `import /core/std/{Queue, Stack, Heap} -> A,B,C`
 7. Assign a binding to a definition inside another namespace: `createSocket := mod1::createSocket`
 8. `type socketType := mod1::SocketType`